Subscribe to Newsletter

 How do you see the technology improving outcomes for patients with neuro-ophthalmic conditions?

 Based on our ongoing research in diseases such as Parkinson’s and multiple sclerosis, we expect to further develop the device to improve disease monitoring and, ultimately, enable earlier diagnosis of neurodegenerative and neuroinflammatory diseases.
-There is a wealth of literature that identifies significant biomarkers based on functional eye assessments; however, this research has largely relied on research-grade devices that are known for long times to calibrate and custom testing paradigms.
+There is a wealth of literature that identifies significant biomarkers based on functional eye assessments; however, the wealth of peer reviewed publications is based on customized research-grade equipment.
 The neos, however, provides a standardized test protocol from which we are developing the oculometric biomarkers that will complement structural imaging, both of the eye (e.g., via OCT) and of the brain (e.g., via MRI scans).

 Receive content, products, events as well as relevant industry updates from The Ophthalmologist and its sponsors.